Nisbo/another_mvg/README.md

 ![grafik](https://github.com/user-attachments/assets/6e45440b-4a4e-478c-80f5-fd8799a8e018)

-Select the correct stop from the matches and configure the wanted settings
+Select the correct stop from the matches and configure the wanted settings.

+There are a lot of options but normally there is no need to configure all of them.
+The easiest way is to select the Global ID and click on Create (Erstellen).

 ![grafik](https://github.com/user-attachments/assets/bee36eb8-7a89-4483-bee6-9bac25c6aa1a)